Robert Stewart, Duke of Albany: War in the north (1411)

-In order to provide security and political stability in northern Scotland, Robert increasingly turned to Alexander, Earl of Mar, his illegitimate nephew, after 1404.
+Robert increasingly turned to Alexander, Earl of Mar, his illegitimate nephew, to provide security and political stability in northern Scotland after 1404.
 Robert relied on Mar's power in northeastern Scotland to defend against Donald of Islay, Lord of the Isles, another of his nephews.
-Donald, who had already ordered an attack on Elgin in 1402, opposed Robert's rule of the earldom of Ross, which Robert claimed on behalf of his granddaughter, Euphemia Leslie, Countess of Ross.
+Donald, who had already ordered an attack on Elgin in 1402, opposed Robert's control of the earldom of Ross, which Robert claimed on behalf of his granddaughter, Euphemia Leslie.
 Donald promoted his own claim to Ross by right of his marriage to Mariota Leslie, Euphemia's aunt.
 Robert, in turn, was provoked by Donald's negotiations for a political alliance with Henry IV of England in 1408.

-A depiction of the Battle of Harlaw in 1411, one of the most notable events of Robert's rule.
+A depiction of the Battle of Harlaw in 1411, one of the most notable events of Robert's rule as governor.

 The growing dispute between Robert and Donald culminated in open warfare early in 1411.
 Donald attacked and burned Inverness during the spring.
 Robert ordered Alexander, Earl of Mar, to raise forces to defend the earldom of Ross from Donald's army.
 Mar gathered an army of the men of Aberdeen, along with contingents of knights from Mar and Angus.
 The resulting Battle of Harlaw, fought near Inverurie on 24 July 1411, ended in a tactical stalemate.
 Both sides claimed victory, while over a thousand common soldiers and various commanders in both armies were killed.
 News of the inconclusive battle prompted Robert to march north with his own army in the autumn of 1411.
 Robert recaptured Dingwall Castle, expelling Donald's garrison, while the lord fled back to the Hebrides.
 Tensions flared again in 1412, when Robert confronted Donald at Lochgilphead and finally forced him to submit to his authority as governor.